-Let x, y, z be any three consecutive vertices of C with y having degree at least 3 - if there is no such vertex y, then G is simply a cycle of length at least 6 and we are done.
-Let a be a neighbour of y distinct from x and z, such that the edges ya and yz form part of the boundary of a face adjacent to f.
-If the result of pinching a and z introduces no f-separating 4-cycle, then pinch a and z and repeat the process.
-If pinching a and z does result in the creation of an f-separating 4-cycle, this must be because the path ay, yz forms part of an f-separating 6-cycle D. We now show how we can find alternative pinches which do not introduce an f-separating 4-cycle.
+Suppose folding a and z does result in the creation of an f-separating 4-cycle.
+If so, this must be because the path a, y, z forms part of an f-separating 6-cycle D. We now show how we can find alternative folds which do not introduce an f-separating 4-cycle.
 The fact that D is f-separating means there is a path $P \subseteq D$ of length 4 between a and z.
-Note that P cannot contain y, for this would contradict the fact that G has no separating 4-cycle.
-Consider the graph $G' = G{\text{Int}}(D) - \{yz\}$.
-We claim that the path $P' = P \cup \{ay\}$ is a shortest path between y and z in G'.
+Note that P cannot contain y, for this would contradict the fact that G has no f-separating 4-cycle.
+Consider the graph $G' = G{\text{Int}}(D) - \{yz\}$ .
+We claim that the path $P' = P \cup \{y\}$ is a shortest path between y and z in G'.
 To see this, remember that G is bipartite, so any path between y and z in G has to have odd length.
 We cannot have another edge $yz \in E(G')$ since G is simple.
-Finally, any path between y and z in G' would, together with the edge yz, form an f-separating cycle in G. Hence a path of length 3 between y and z would contradict the fact that G has no separating 4-cycle.
-Using Lemma 11, we see G' is pinchable to P'.
-Using the same sequence of pinches in G will pinch $G{\text{Int}}(D)$ into D. Note this introduces no separating 4-cycle into the resulting graph.
-Now, if necessary, we can repeat the process by pinching vertices into D, which now bounds a 6-face.
-This completes the proof.
+Now note that any path between y and z in G', together with the edge yz, forms an f-separating cycle in G. Hence a path of length 3 between y and z would contradict the fact that G has no f-separating 4-cycle, and so P' is indeed a shortest path between y and z in G'.
+Using Lemma 5.1, we see that G' is foldable to P'.
+Using the same sequence of folds in G will fold $G{\text{Int}}(D)$ into D. Note this introduces no separating 4-cycle into the resulting graph, and note also that this graph is planar, since it is a subgraph of G. Moreover, note that the length of the cycle bounding the outer face remains the same, that the vertices of this cycle are all distinct, and that the cycle D now bounds an internal 6-face.
+It follows that this sequence of folds is a sequence as required by the claim.
+This completes the proof. $\Box$

-The sequence of Claims 6 - 10 can easily be used to obtain a polynomial-time algorithm to check if a given planar bipartite graph G is 3-mixing.
-This completes the proof of Theorem 10.
+The sequence of Claims 5.1 - 5.4 can easily be used to obtain a polynomial-time algorithm to check if a given planar bipartite graph G is 3-mixing.
+This completes the proof of Theorem 1.2.